AllKind/ipset-bash-completion/README.md

 Especially if no characters are given to match on.
 This behaviour is because of the many different values such a port specification can possibly have.

+The environment variable _IPSET_SSH_CONFIGS controls which files are taken as ssh_config files, in order to retrieve the globl and user known_host files, which will be used for hostname completion.

+The environment variable HOSTFILE controls which how hostname completion is performed.
+Taking the description from the bash man-page:

+	Contains the name of a file in the same format as /etc/hosts that should be read when the shell needs to complete a hostname.
+	The list of possible hostname completions may be changed while the shell is running;
+	the next time hostname completion is attempted after the value is changed, bash adds the contents of the new file to the existing list.
+	If HOSTFILE is set, but has no value, or does not name a readable file, bash attempts to read /etc/hosts to obtain the list of possible hostname completions.
+	When HOSTFILE is unset, the hostname list is cleared.

 When deleting elements from one of the following set types: hash:ip,port hash:ip,port,ip hash:ip,port,net hash:net,port hash:net,iface
 the environment variable _IPSET_COMPL_DEL_MODE is queried to decide how to complete.